DennitchGlitchie/Wifi-Extender/README.md

 (6) SHHing into the PI:
 sudo ln -s /etc/sv/sshd /var/service/
+Note: I encountered a problem that made me want to reset the SD card on the pi.
+This generated a new SSH authentication/key.
+This had to be added to the /.shh/known_hosts file

 (7) Getting Bash and Vim going:
 Typing in "Bash" to switch to bash